boom100100/local_and_website_pdf_merger/README.md

     curl https://gist.githubusercontent.com/boom100100/f57dd0460a30bfbe1d920a2d7322d84c/raw/0f59590337cac83addcbb26748f4bfb11f3858ec/install_pdf_combiner.sh | bash -s 2
 <!-- NOTE: if another native messaging host is added, this arg can represent a specific one instead of the script just checking for its presence -->

-After this second command finishes running, restart Chrome.
+To enable ATS Beater, restart Chrome.
 Then, select the option to activate the extension from the browser.

 ### Windows Install Script